Opinion | So far, Trump’s fearmongering about Biden destroying America isn’t working

 But it doesn’t always work; you may remember that before the 2018 election, Trump made a huge deal out of “caravans” of criminal immigrants who were coming from Central America to invade our country and rampage through the land.
 The voters didn’t buy it, and Democrats won a huge victory.

 While there’s still time for this race to change, we haven’t yet seen any evidence that voters are convinced by Trump’s terrifying picture of every town and city in flames.
-He may have to come up with yet another message to make people recoil from Joe Biden.
+He may have to come up with yet another message to make people recoil from Biden.